COSC481W-2021Winter/capstone-project-film-club/README.md

       ```
       pip install -r requirements.txt
       ```
-5. Install SQLITEN (Optional on Most Systens)
+5. Install SQLite (Optional on Most Systems)
       ```
-      On some sytems SQLITE is not installed with the python.
+      On some systems, SQLite is not installed with Python.
-      Please check if SQLITE is on your system.
+      Please check if SQLite is on your system.
-      Please check waht you need to do to get SQLITE on your system.
+      Please check what you would need to do to get SQLite on your system.
       ```
 7. Migrate any changes
       ```